Thesis Regulations - for Medical or Dental Doctoral Researchers only

 Right after your successful defence you will get your first certificate/Zeugnis.
 This is not the final doctoral certificate and it does NOT grant you the right to carry the title "Dr. med." or "Dr. med. dent."

-Where possible, please upload the electronic version of your thesis to OPUS once your defence is over and before you go to the library.
+Where possible, please upload the electronic version of your thesis to OPUS once your defence is over and before you go to the library in person.
 You can do this from home and do not need to be logged into the university network to do this.
 Please click on the 'publish' tab and follow the instructions on the screen.
 Please note that this process DOES NOT publish your thesis - the thesis is only published once all necessary copies have been received at the library.

 For doctoral theses which contain unpublished data or pending patent applications: